-What is an Excavating and Loading Machine and Dragline Operator?
+What You Need to Know About Excavating and Loading Machine and Dragline Operator

 Position Description Operate or tend machinery equipped with scoops, shovels, or buckets, to excavate and load loose materials.